 How to store Osmach Transdermal Patch

-Do not use this medicine after the expiry date which is stated on the package.
-The expiry date refers to the
+Do not use this medicine after the expiry date which is stated on the carton and sachet after EXP.
+The expiry

 This medicinal product does not require any special storage conditions.

 How to dispose of used patches or patches you no longer use

 A used or unused patch accidentally sticking to another person, especially a child, may be fatal.